-This bill does include some needed safeguards to help to ensure that the decision to seek aid in dying will be voluntary and permitted only for patients who are capable of consent and terminally ill, with a prognosis of no more than six months of life remaining.
+This bill does include needed safeguards to help to ensure that the decision to seek aid in dying will be voluntary and permitted only for patients who are capable of consent and self-ingesting medication, and are terminally ill with a prognosis of no more than six months of life remaining.
+Age or disability alone does not qualify a person for aid in dying.
 Patients must make two written requests, with a 15-day waiting period between the requests, for a prescription for aid in dying.
-Witnesses are required for those requests, and doctors must keep detailed records of the entire process.
-The bill mandates a second doctor's opinion and multiple opportunities to withdraw the request.
+Two witnesses

-3 In Your State, Death with Dignity (Nov.
+3 In Your State, DEATH WITH DIGNITY (Nov.
 1, 2021), available at https://deathwithdignity.org/states/.